-The research foci at the Chair for Continuum Biomechanics and Mechanobiology can be classified into Modelling the Musculoskeletal System, which is predominantly driven by Computational and Experimental Research Questions, and selected Biomechanical Application-driven Research Questions.
+The research focus at the Chair for Continuum Biomechanics and Mechanobiology can be classified into Modelling the Musculoskeletal System, which is predominantly driven by Computational and Experimental Research Questions, and selected Biomechanical Application-driven Research Questions.

 Modelling the Musculoskeletal System